OctopusDeploy/docs/docs/administration/authentication/index.md

 Note that even when enabled, **this functionality is only active when there is a single, non forms-based authentication provider enabled**.
 If multiple providers are enabled, which includes Guest access being enabled, this setting is overridden.

-### Auto Login and Active Directory
+### Auto login and Active Directory

 When using the Active Directory provider, auto login will only be active when the {{Configuration>Settings>Active Directory>Allow Forms Authentication For Domain Users}} setting is **false**.

-## Associating Users With Multiple External Identities {#AuthenticationProviders-usersandauthprovidersUsersandAuthenticationProviders}
+## Associating users with multiple external identities {#AuthenticationProviders-usersandauthprovidersUsersandAuthenticationProviders}

 In versions up to 3.5, only a single Authentication Provider could be enabled at a time (either Domain or UsernamePassword).
 In that scenario Users were managed based on the currently enabled provider and switching providers meant re-configuring Users.
 With 3.5 comes the ability to have multiple Authentication Providers enabled simultaneously and as such the User management has been adjusted to be provider agnostic.
 What does that mean?
 Let's consider an example scenario.